vuejs/vuepress/packages/docs/docs/miscellaneous/local-development.md

 ### Disable Local Development

-While it's great that you can work with a local instance of VuePress, there will be times that you want to disable it so that you can refer to the published version instead.
+While it’s great that you can work with a local instance of VuePress, there will be times that you want to disable it so that you can refer to the published version instead.
 To do this, you will need to do the following:

 1. Navigate to your VuePress Project in the terminal
 1. Unregister your VuePress Project